Did you hear that?

 A car rattling when accelerating will eventually become more than just an irritation.
 As you may have noticed from the above car rattling causes, many of them stem from a lack of proper maintenance.

-For this reason, be sure to take care of your vehicle, and if it does start rattling, handle it before it gets worse.
+For this reason, be sure to take care of your vehicle, and if it does start rattling, address it before it gets worse.